PaninDmytro/landing_travel_tour/README.md

 ## Demo

-Check out the live demo of the Beverly_Hills landing page [here](https://panindmytro.github.io/landing_travel_tour/).
+Check out the live demo of the Travel tour landing page [here](https://panindmytro.github.io/landing_travel_tour/).

 ## Contributing

 Contributions are welcome!
-To contribute to Beverly_Hills landing page, follow these steps:
+To contribute to Travel tour landing page, follow these steps:

 1. Fork the repository.
 2. Create a new branch: git checkout -b feature/your-feature.